graphql-cats/graphql-cats/README.md

 [![Join the chat at https://gitter.im/graphql-cats/graphql-cats](https://badges.gitter.im/graphql-cats/graphql-cats.svg)](https://gitter.im/graphql-cats/graphql-cats?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The aim of this project is to provide a set of compatibility acceptance tests for libraries that implement [GraphQL specification](https://github.com/facebook/graphql).
+The aim of this project is to provide a set of compatibility acceptance tests for libraries that implement the [GraphQL specification](https://github.com/facebook/graphql).
 Since GraphQL server implementations are written in different programming languages, this project defines test cases in a language independent format ([YAML](http://yaml.org)).

 Using this test suite has following advantages:

-* The users and the author of a GraphQL library will get a better feeling whether library is compliant to the GraphQL specification and if not, which parts of the library are not compliant.
+* The users and the author of a GraphQL library can be more confident that a library is compliant to the GraphQL specification and if not, which parts of the library are not compliant
 * It reduces amount of work a library implementor needs to do
-* This makes it much easier for existing implementations to keep up with the specification changes
+* Makes it much easier for existing implementations to keep up with the specification changes

 ### Contribution & Open Questions